-- Are returning to shelter after a recent shelter stay (e.g., within last 90 days). - A Have readily apparent, significant housing barriers and/or no prior independent housing experience. - Are headed by a youth age 18-24
+- 〈 Are returning to shelter after a recent shelter stay (e.g., within the last 90 days). - A Have readily apparent, significant housing barriers and/or no prior independent housing experience. - \langle Are headed by a youth age 18-24.

-- Include a Veteran (screening to occur per Veteran system policies and procedures). - A Have recently left an unsafe housing situation and are at-risk of returning. - (Have other severe service needs, as determined by program or system management.
+- Include a Veteran (screening to occur per Veteran system policies and procedures). - Include someone who is pregnant. - Have recently left an unsafe housing situation and are at-risk of returning. - Have other severe service needs, as determined by program or system management.